ORB: An Open Radio Buoy for Coastal Water Measurements: The Design of the ORB Buoy

 \subsection{Default Software}

-OLB is an open-source buoy and hence programmable by the end user to tailor it to a specific use case.
+ORB is an open-source buoy and hence programmable by the end user to tailor it to a specific use case.
 It comes with a default software to read, record, and transmit data from all sensors connected to the main controller unit.
 The default software can be roughly divided into two main stages (\emph{setup} and \emph{measurement and transmission} modes), the latter can be further divided into four stages.
 The software includes a configuration file in which many parameters relating to buoy functionality, such as measurement frequency, transmission frequency, SD-logging, and motion detection, can be set by the user without the need to alter the software or code any extra functionality.
+In particular, we note that the frequency bands that are open for public use vary by region, and we have listed the largest different bands in Table \ref{tab:LoRabands}.
 The list of the most important parameters and options present in the configuration file is shown in Tables \ref{tab:config_params} and \ref{tab:config_flags}.
 Each named variable in this section is listed in these two tables, with the exception of the variables in Equation \ref{eq:f_adaptive}.

-The OLB buoy begins in the \emph{setup} mode, in which it first initializes its connections with each connected hardware component, and where it boots up the radio for the first time.
+The ORB buoy begins in the \emph{setup} mode, in which it first initializes its connections with each connected hardware component, and where it boots up the radio for the first time.
 Afterwards, the buoy checks that both the radio and GPS are working as intended.
 If one of these components fails, the buoy will not start logging data.
 If the transmit deployment message flag is set to true, the buoy will not continue into the main software loop before a connection has been established to a base station.
 The buoy has a limited capacity for storing excess measurements, which can be tweaked with the $N_\text{max}$ option in the configuration file.
 This limit depends on the amount of functionality added to the buoy, but as all memory is statically allocated, the compiler will not compile the program if the memory limit is exceeded.
 In case the buoy is unable to find a base station until the controller memory is full, the oldest measurement is dropped from memory.
 The dropped readings can be recovered from the SD card on request from the base station, as each message contains an increasing measurement number to help keep track of untransmitted measurements.